 Schneider \cite{RS24} recently gave a new, geometric proof of Proposition~\ref{p:var} for when $\mu$ has continuous density.
-This elegant proof is in-contrast to the approach taken in \cite{KL23}, which used the radial variations \eqref{eq:radial_variation} to prove \eqref{eq:var}.
-One advantage to using \eqref{eq:radial_variation}, however, is that, if one uses Proposition~\ref{p:radial_new}, the exact same proof yields the following. \begin{theorem} Let $\mu$ be a Borel measure on $\R^n$ with locally integrable density $\phi$.
-Let $K\in\kno$ be such that $\partial K$, up to set of $(n-1)$-dimensional Hausdorff measure zero, is in the Lebesgue set of $\phi$.
-Suppose $f\in C(\sn)$ is such that $(h_K,f)$ are a logarithmic family, and define $h_t$ via \eqref{eq:log_fam}.
+This elegant proof is in contrast to the approach taken in \cite{KL23}, which used the radial variations \eqref{eq:radial_variation} to prove \eqref{eq:var}.
+However, one advantage of using \eqref{eq:radial_variation} is that, if one uses Proposition~\ref{p:radial_new}, the exact same proof yields the following. \begin{theorem} Let $\mu$ be a Borel measure on $\R^n$ with locally integrable density $\phi$.
+Let $K\in\kno$ be such that $\partial K$, up to a set of $(n-1)$-dimensional Hausdorff measure zero, is in the Lebesgue set of $\phi$.
+Suppose $f\in C(\sn)$ is such that $(h_K,f)$ is a logarithmic family, and define $h_t$ via \eqref{eq:log_fam}.